 Participating Universities and Companies

 As our outreach within the Kingdom continues to gain momentum our list of universities and companies who have sent fellows to MIT continues to grow.
 Universities who have sent their faculty so far include: Effat University (KFUPM Fellow), Umm Al-Qura University (KFUPM Fellow), King Saud University, King Abdulaziz University, Imam University, University of Dammam, and Princess Noura University.
-We have also hosted fellows from AREVA Company and from Saudi Aramco’s Research and Development team.
+We have also hosted fellows from AREVA Company, from Saudi Aramco’s Research and Development team and from King Fahad Medical City (KFMC).

 Our fellows return to their institutions with new skills and plans to implement various new programs and initiatives at their home universities upon return: development of new graduate and undergraduate courses using MIT's hands-on teaching approach; establishment of advanced research facilities; and creation of training programs to empower young Saudi women in engineering.
 Ample opportunities exist to network with world leaders in research and industry for the possibility of future collaborations for the fellows and their home universities.
 Fellows are also able to join the MIT “Infinite Connection” network of MIT alumni for lifelong connections.